Esilagd/Esila-Fidanci/README.md

 # release
 click this link:
 # what happend
-if we have robtop release 2.21 will no longer to update my mods
+if we have robtop release 2.21 will no longer to update my ipa

 update comming soon...